abhisheksharma010/Assignment-1/README.md

-Here’s a README template for your project:

----

-# AccuKnox Dashboard
+#  Dashboard

 ## Overview

-AccuKnox Dashboard is a comprehensive web application designed to manage and visualize various widgets based on different categories.
+ Dashboard is a comprehensive web application designed to manage and visualize various widgets based on different categories.
 The application supports filtering and toggling widgets, providing a customizable and interactive user experience.

 ## Live Demo